The Academic Program

 Types of Credit.
 Three types of credit can be applied toward a Bates degree: a) Bates credit, earned from courses taught and/or evaluated and graded by Bates faculty; b) approved program credit, earned from courses taken while participating in a Bates-approved program administered by the Committee on Off-Campus Study; and c) non-Bates credit, earned at an institution of higher education other than Bates that meets the established standards for transfer to Bates or credit awarded from the following standardized tests: Advanced Placement, International Baccalaureate, or A-Level examination.
 Only grades awarded by Bates faculty are computed in the student's grade point average.

-Degree candidates matriculating as first-year students, either in the fall or winter semester, must earn at least twenty-four Bates course credits or approved program credits, not including Short Term credits.
-Transfer students must earn a minimum of sixteen Bates course credits, not including Short Term credits.
-They may transfer a maximum of two non-Bates course credits earned after matriculating at Bates.
-A transfer student is defined as any student who has previously matriculated as a degree candidate at another institution and has earned or is earning credit.
+For students entering in the fall of 2015 and thereafter, degree candidates matriculating as first-year students, either in the fall or winter semester, must earn at least 28 Bates course credits or approved program credits, not including Short Term credits.
+Students may earn a maximum of 4 approved-program credits per semester and may apply a maximum of 8 toward their Bates degree.
+Transfer students must earn a minimum of 16 Bates course credits, not including Short Term credits.
+They may transfer a maximum of 2 non-Bates course credits earned after matriculating at Bates.
+A transfer student is defined as any student who has previously matriculated as a degree candidate at another institution.

 A student who fails to graduate by the anticipated degree date may transfer credits necessary to graduate for up to two years afterwards.
 After two years, the student is withdrawn automatically from the college, but may petition the Committee on Academic Standing for readmission and permission to complete the degree.